propublica/disbursements/3_extract_staffers/README.md

 ### Process

 1. Create a "data" folder in this directory, if it does not exist.
-If you are updating existing staffers data, place the most current version of those data files into a folder in this directory named "data".
+If you are updating existing staffers data, place the most current version of those data files into a folder in this directory named "data" and put copies of the details csv files in it.

 2. Run each disbursements detail file for **new quarters only** through `1_positions.rb`.
 If you are updating existing staffers data, this will just be the most recent quarter.
 If you are starting from scratch, run each details file through `1_positions.rb` in turn.